Already seen Van Gogh? Check Out These Unusual Museums in Amsterdam

 It’s a similar story at the Biblical Museum (Bijbels Museum).
 Even if you are not an avid Bible reader, the museum building is still quite a find.
 Situated in two historic houses – designed by Philips Vingboons – this atmospheric setting on the Herengracht houses is one of the oldest Dutch museums.
 A highlight is the 1718 painted ceiling by Jacob de Wit.
 There is also a life-sized reconstruction of the shrine housing the Ark of the Covenant and a superb collection of Bibles – including the oldest Bible printed in the Netherlands.
 Free admission with the I amsterdam City Card.
 Biblical Museum, Herengracht 366-368

 You don’t find houseboats everywhere in the world, so it follows that you won’t find many houseboat museums.
 The Houseboat Museum (woonbootmuseum) answers all the questions you might have concerning the practicalities of living on the water in Amsterdam – like how the water, electricity and sewage function.
 The museum is situated on the Hendrika Maria, a former freighter which was converted into a houseboat in the 1960s.
 These days it looks like the owners have just popped out to the shops!
 Free admission with the I amsterdam City Card.
-Houseboat Museum, Prinsengract 296K
+Houseboat Museum, Prinsengracht 296K

 This is a place that makes a spectacle of itself – literally and figuratively!
 The Spectacles Museum (Brilmuseum) grew out of the passion of a private collector for optometric objects.
 Two floors of this lovely 17th-century building illustrate spectacle fashion and history spanning 700 years.
 On the ground floor you will also find a recreated 1930s spectacle shop, which sells historic frames and some more modern models.
 Spectacles Museum, Gasthuismolensteeg 7

 ‘The world’s first museum of fluorescent art’, the Electric Ladyland is a tiny basement museum dedicated to all things fluoro.
-Owned by an extremely optimistic geologist with a passion for rocks and naturally occurring fluorescent minerals, the museum displays a permanent collection of fluorescent minerals, fluorescent artwork from the 1950s and other glowing artefacts.
+Owned by an extremely optimistic geologist with a passion for rocks and naturally occurring fluorescent minerals, the museum displays a permanent collection of fluorescent minerals, fluorescent artwork from the 1950s and other glowing artifacts.
 There’s even a large-scale fluorescent environment, where visitors can temporarily become a part of the art themselves.
 Electric Ladyland, Tweede Leliedwarsstraat 5

 In the historic surroundings of a 17th-century canal house, the Amsterdam Pipe Museum offers an overview of smoking pipes throughout the ages, covering a period of 2,500 years and including weird and wonderful smoking paraphernalia from five continents – including a pipe crafted from the claws of a crab and other such novelties.
 The museum represents the life’s work of a serious collector who spent forty years amassing the world’s most renowned pipe collection.
 Take a private tour of the ground floor of the collector’s house for an unexpected experience!
 Amsterdam Pipe Museum, Prinsengracht 488